sonertari/UTMFW/README.md

 - Update the install sets:
 	+ Update the links for install sets under cd/amd64/X.Y/amd64 using the install sets under ~/OpenBSD/X.Y/amd64/ made above
 	+ Update the links for install sets under cd/arm64/X.Y/arm64 using the install sets under ~/OpenBSD/X.Y/arm64/ made above
+	+ Copy eficdboot from installXY.iso or cdXY.iso for the amd64 arch and create a link to it in cd/amd64/X.Y/amd64
+	+ Copy cdbr from installXY.iso or cdXY.iso for the arm64 arch and create a link to it in cd/arm64/X.Y/arm64
 	+ Remove the old links
 	+ Copy the xbaseXY.tgz install set from installXY.iso to docs/expat/amd64/xbaseXY.tgz
 	+ Copy the xbaseXY.tgz install set from installXY.img to docs/expat/arm64/xbaseXY.tgz